-At the heart of the WH-1000xM3 is outstanding wireless sound.
-Sony’s LDAC technology delivers a wireless signal at what the company claims is three times the quality of standard Bluetooth streaming, and the headphones also support the latest aptX HD codec (with supported devices).
+The WH-1000xM3’s heart is its outstanding wireless sound.
+Sony’s LDAC technology delivers a wireless signal at what the company claims is three times the quality of stAndard Bluetooth streaming, and the headphones also support the latest aptX HD codec (with supported devices).
 The 1000XM3 can even “upscale” wireless music from high-resolution audio devices using a special chip, helping to make music sound dynamic and beautiful, with authoritative bass and clear treble response held together by a well-rounded midrange.

 The WH-1000XM3’s excellent noise-canceling technology ranks second only to the Bose Noise Cancelling 700, from the brand that has long dominated the market in terms of sheer noise-blocking abilities.
 That said, we think the Sony cans sound better than the latest Bose model, and offer numerous features that help to create a much better overall experience.

 The WH-1000XM3’s advanced control systems allow you to let in various levels of ambient sound, with advanced features like voice-only mode, which helps filter through vocal frequencies so you can hear your music and the voices around you while blocking out other sounds.
-Responsive touch controls let you navigate volume, make calls, and play and pause music with ease, all while helping to maintain a clean aesthetic.
-Best of all, the WH-1000xM3 offer a staggering 30 hours of battery life, providing even heavy users with days of use from a single charge, and have a quick charge feature that allows you to enjoy five hours of listening after just 15 minutes of charging.
+You can navigate volume, make phone calls, play and pause music, and even adjust the aesthetic with responsive touch controls.
+The WH-1000xM3 offers a remarkable 30 hours of battery life.
+This allows heavy users to get days of use from a single recharge.
+It also has a quick charge feature, which allows you to listen for five hours after only 15 minutes.

 #2 Bose QuietComfort 35 II

 You’re looking at our most popular wireless headphones across the board – by far.
 The QC35IIs represent Bose’s flagship product, and the company’s attempt to perfect the active noise-canceling technology they alone invented in the first place.
-Meaning: If your #1 goal is shutting off the outside world, stop reading, put a pair in your cart, and call it a day.
-The QC35IIs are wireless and extremely comfortable.
-And, like most wireless headphones, they do still come with a wire so you can continue listening even after the battery has been depleted, albeit sans noise-cancelling.
+Meaning: If your primary goal is to shut off the outside world, then stop reading and place a pair of QC35IIs in your cart.
+The QC35IIs have wireless capabilities and are very comfortable.
+They also come with a wire, which allows you to continue listening even after the battery is gone, but without noise cancelling.

-- The QC35IIs come with Google Assistant built-in, easily accessible with a dedicated button.
-Battery life is excellent at up to 20 hours.
+- Google Assistant is built-in to the QC35IIs.
+It can be accessed with a dedicated button.
+Battery life is up to 20 hours.

 - Bose doesn’t include any way to quickly mute volume (the way others do), so keep your eyes open when they call your number at the deli counter